 Possibly the most intense of all the hip stretches, frog pose is the one I enjoy doing the least, but I still do it, because I know it can help loosen deep connective tissue.
 Please be careful with this pose — the stretch can feel extreme, so breathe deeply and ease into it.
 If you push too hard, your body will tense up, which is precisely the opposite of what we want from yoga.

 You’ll need a cushion for your knees, so place either a folded mat or blankets underneath your knees as you assume table top pose (hands and knees on the ground, back flat with hands below shoulders, knees below hips).
 Walk your hands forward six inches, bring your shoulders over your wrists, then move your knees out to the sides as far apart as you can.
 If possible, turn your feet outward so the insides of them rest on the floor, and slowly bring your forearms to the ground.
 For a deeper stretch, press into your forearms and slowly shift your hips back until they are in line with your knees.
 You want to feel a deep stretch, but it shouldn’t be painful.
-Hold this position for two to three minutes while taking deep breaths.
+Hold this position for 2 to 3 minutes while taking deep breaths.